By Simon O’ Connor, 12th March 2015

-For more information on the conversion process, or any other company secretarial issue, please do not hesitate to contact us at Company Bureau on +353 1 6461625 or e-mail email@example.com.
+For more information on the process for converting to the new Irish company types or any other company secretarial issue, please do not hesitate to Contact Us or call +353 1 6461625.
 Company Bureau are renowned experts in Ireland in the field of Company Secretarial, Compliance and Corporate Services.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.